 - (b) Solving homework problems Valuation of two offers with contingent payment - (c) The effects of M&A on stockholders' wealth in target and bidding companies theory and empirical evidence.
-Determining the likelihood of a firm becoming a target.
-Pricing consequences of characteristics of the bidder, target and the features of the deal.
+The likelihood of a firm becoming a target.
+The effects of the characteristics of the bidder, target and deal characteristics on prices.